OmarIElashry/Chocolate-Factory-Analysis/README.md

+## Chocolate-Factory-Analysis-
-# Chocolate-Factory-Analysis-
+# Project Overview:
 This project presents a comprehensive sales analytics dashboard for a chocolate manufacturing company.
-The dashboard visualizes key sales metrics across multiple dimensions—time, geography, and sales personnel—to support data-driven decision-making
+The dashboard visualizes key sales metrics across multiple dimensions—time, geography, and sales personnel—to support data-driven decision-making.